Blinken Leaves Mideast With Gaza Truce Still Out Of Reach

 Elsewhere in the region, a merchant vessel was struck by three projectiles off Yemen after exchanging fire with two boats, British maritime security agency UKMTO said.

-There was no immediate claim for the attack, but it comes as Yemen's Iran-backed Houthi movement keeps up a campaign against international shipping that it says is in support of Gaza.
+There was no immediate claim for the attack, but it comes as Yemen's Iran-backed Huthi movement keeps up a campaign against international shipping that it says is in support of Gaza.

 Netanyahu has faced public protests in Israel urging him to accept a truce, which would bring back hostages whose plight has plagued Israelis.